Gamera: Daiei film

 The film series began in 1965 with Gamera, the Giant Monster, directed by Noriaki Yuasa, which is the first and only entry in the entire series to be shot in black-and-white due to budgetary constraints.
-To date, it is the only Showa Gamera film to be released theatrically in the United States; however, it was heavily edited, dubbed and retitled Gammera the Invincible.
-In the United States, Gamera attained prominence during the 1970s due to the burgeoning popularity of UHF television stations featuring Saturday afternoon matinée showcases such as Creature Double Feature, and later in the 1990s, when five Gamera films were featured on the television series Mystery Science Theater 3000.
-As aforementioned, Gamera franchise was often viewed as a cheap, inferior competitor to the Godzilla franchise especially by global audiences, and this tendency was presumably caused by not only its direction, limited productions and global distributions, but also due to the rather ridiculing atmosphere created with the television series.

-A total of seven Gamera films were produced between 1965 and 1971, with one being released in Japan each year.
+A total of seven Gamera films were produced between 1965 and 1971, with one being released in Japan each year, while Noriaki Yuasa rejected Daiei's request to produce two or three films annually because of deteriorated conditions with insufficient budgets.
 These films, several of which were also directed by Yuasa, became popular with child audiences.
 During this time, five of the seven films were picked up for television distribution in the United States by American International Television.
 Just as Gamera, the Giant Monster becoming Gammera the Invincible, each film (except for Gamera vs. Zigra) was dubbed into English and re-titled for American viewers—Gamera vs. Barugon became War of the Monsters; Gamera vs. Gyaos became Return of the Giant Monsters; Gamera vs. Viras became Destroy All Planets; Gamera vs. Guiron became Attack of the Monsters; and Gamera vs. Jiger became Gamera vs. Monster X.

 Despite several sources stating that a monster called Garasharp was to appear in the eighth entry in the Gamera series slated for a 1972 release, director Noriaki Yuasa stated that Garasharp was created specifically for the short film Gamera vs. Garasharp featured on the 1991 LD set, Gamera Permanent Preservation Plan, and that a new two-headed monster was planned for the next film, which was canceled because Daiei Film went into bankruptcy in 1971 and the Gamera films ceased production as a result.

 Niisan Takahashi later published a revised graphic novel of Gamera vs. Garasharp illustrated by Yutaka Kondo, known for his illustrations of kaiju and other fictional characters for the Kūsō Kagaku Dokuhon series (which has featured both Gamera and Godzilla franchises and theoretical battles between the two titular characters), and it was recorded in the 1995 CD-ROM of Gamera, the Giant Monster.
 This edition depicted Garasharp with a different appearance and the ability to emit electricity.